Phone

 -- David Hurwitz, ClassicsToday.com

-"Polk has been an advocate of female composers for nearly 30 years.
-This is her first CD for the Steinway label, and it is tip to the high standards I have come to expect: superior sound, excellent booklet, repertoire a little outside of the mainstream, and of course, brilliant pianism.
+Polk?s 2-disc set of Fanny Mendelssohn Hensel piano music was quite favorably reviewed (Newport 60180, Nov/Dec 2010).
+She has been an advocate of female composers for nearly 30 years.
+Her recordings of Amy Beach on Arabesque were also favorably reviewed in these pages (Nov/Dec 1997, July/Aug 1998, Mar/Apr 1999, July/Aug 2000).
+This is her first CD for the Steinway label, and it is up to the high standards I have come to expect: superior sound, excellent booklet, repertoire a little outside of the mainstream, and of course, brilliant pianism.

 The Piano Sonata is a wonderful composition, inventive and well-constructed to be sure, but a solid and satisfying romantic piano work.
-We tend to view Chaminade through the lens of the small piece.
+We tend to view Chaminade through the lens of the small piece (I have performed several of her songs and short piano pieces over the years).
 Polk, based on her performance here, would be completely at home with any of the piano sonatas by the great romantic composers.
-Her technique and interpretive abilities bring Chaminade's sonata to life in 17 pleasant minutes.
+Her technique and interpretive abilities bring Chaminade?s sonata to life in 17 pleasant minutes.
 It should be heard far more often.

 French composer Cécile Chaminade (1857-1944) is largely forgotten today, but in her own time her popularity extended beyond France to the United States, where some 200 Chaminade clubs ("C - Concentrated & Concerted Effort; H - Harmony of Spirit & Work; A - Artistic Ideals; M - Musical Merit Maintained; I - Inspiration; N - Notes (every kind except Promissory); A - Ardor & Aspiration; D - Devotion to Duty; E - Earnest Endeavor") flourished in the early part of the 20th century.
 Her music, rooted in Mendelssohn and Schumann with a dash of Lisztian virtuosity, is uneven but ripe for rediscovery.
 Chaminade wrote music in various genres, but she was herself a touring pianist, and she probably put the most of herself into piano compositions.
 The Piano Sonata in C minor, Op.
 21, is a major addition to the virtuoso repertory and could profitably be programmed with the Liszt Piano Sonata in B minor.
 But the most individual and charming piece is the one that gives the album its title, and it's a mild disappointment that more of these short character pieces aren't included.
 They're dispensed with in favor of big concert etudes that certainly showcase the skills of pianist Joanne Polk, but they're less emotionally distinctive works.
 Still, there's plenty of competent and forgotten music here, and the beautifully appropriate ambience of the Concert Hall of the Performing Arts, Purchase College, State University of New York, is an advantage over previous Chaminade releases.
 Chaminade also wrote a good deal of music for women's chorus that someone ought to unearth sometime.
 At any rate, this is a welcome addition to the small but growing corpus of recordings of Chaminade's music.